isabella232/SC_StefanGodoroja/Part 2/For Instructor/script.md

 ## Talking Head

 Now that we have basic idea of how things work together, let's implement each step in details.
-The first step and very important one, you need to create a free Stripe account.
+The first step and very important one, we need to create a free Stripe account.

 ## [Slide 05]

 Next, you need go to Apple Pay section of your Stripe account at https://dashboard.stripe.com/account/apple_pay.
 Create a new application which will trigger a CSR file to be downloaded.
 After that, navigate to developer portal and find Merchant IDs in Certificates, Identifiers & Profiles section.
 Create a new certificate using using Stripe's CSR file.
 As a result we'll get a .cer file, which must be uploaded to your Stripe account.
 As a result, Stripe is now able to decrypt Apple Pay payment objects.

 ## Talking Head